santiment/academy/src/docs/metrics/mean-realized-price/index.md

 \text{mean\_realized\_price\_usd} = \frac{\text{realized\_value\_usd}}{\text{circulation}}
 $$

-Mean Realized Price metric is also available for different [time bounds](/metrics/details/timebound), which computes the mean realized price for tokens moved at least once no longer than a specific number of days or years ago.
+The Mean Realized Price metric is also available for different [time bounds](/metrics/details/timebound), which compute the mean realized price for tokens moved at least once no longer than a specific number of days or years ago.

 ### Bottom Indicator Use Case